Tsallis Holographic Dark Energy Reconsidered: Observational constraints and its cosmological implications

-In this section, we estimate the constant model parameters, $\delta$, $\alpha^\prime$, $\beta^\prime$, $b$, $H_0$ and $\Omega_{m0}$ using statistical $\chi^{2}$ minimisation technique by contrasting the model with cosmological observational data.
-The data set consists of the Type Ia supernovae data \cite{Scolnic:2017caz}, and the observational Hubble data (OHD) \cite{Yu:2017iju,Amirhashchi:2018nxl}. \\ We use the latest supernovae data, the Pantheon Sample, which comprises 1048 SNe Ia data points in the redshift range of $0.01<z<2.3$.
+We use the latest supernovae data, the Pantheon Sample, which comprises 1048 SNe Ia data points in the redshift range of $0.01<z<2.3$.
 The luminosity distance of SN Ia can be obtained using the relation,